Comet over Broadway

 Comet over Broadway is a 1938 American drama film starring Kay Francis, Ian Hunter and Donald Crisp.
-It was produced and released by Warner Brothers.
+It was produced and released by Warner Bros.
+Pictures.
 John Farrow stepped in as director when Busby Berkeley became ill, but Farrow was uncredited on the film.

 Plot

-Eve Appleton (Francis), wife of small-town garage owner Bill Appleton (Litel), has theatrical ambitions.
+Eve Appleton, wife of small-town garage owner Bill Appleton, has theatrical ambitions.
 Bill gets into an argument with a visiting actor over her, kills him accidentally, and is sent to prison.
 Eve, realizing her part in Bill's fate, vows to right matters, and taking her baby daughter, goes away to make her way in the theatre.

-Later, Eve is forced to leave her baby girl with her friend Mrs. "Tim" Adams (Gombell).
-Bert Ballin (Hunter) befriends her and they fall in love, but she moves abroad and becomes a star.
-Back in America, as the "Toast of Broadway", she is brought back to a realization of her former vows by Joe Grant (Crisp), her hometown lawyer.
+Later, Eve is forced to leave her baby girl with her friend Mrs. "Tim" Adams.
+Bert Ballin befriends her and they fall in love, but she moves abroad and becomes a star.
+Back in America, as the "Toast of Broadway", she is brought back to a realization of her former vows by Joe Grant, her hometown lawyer.